 Part of Milan-Sanremo’s ultimate double-act, the Cipressa could be seen as inconsequential climb for the way no rider has managed to launch a winning move here for 20 years.
-However compared to the Poggio it is much the harder of the two climbs and if it doesn’t pick the winner, it makes for plenty of losers who must race for over six and and half hours only to see their hopes vanish on these slopes.
+However compared to the Poggio it by far the harder of the two climbs and if it doesn’t pick the winner, it makes for plenty of losers who must race for over six and and half hours only to see their hopes vanish on these slopes.
 What’s it like to ride on an ordinary day?

 The Route: The climb starts at sea level in San Lorenzo al Mare in Liguria, Italy.
 It is 5.6km long at an average gradient of 4.1%.
 Follow the road and the signs to the village of Costarainera and then Cipressa.

 The Feel: the Via Aurelia is the old Roman name for the coastal road.
 Many roads head inland making it hard to know the right one but if you want the Cipressa it’s easy.
 Once in San Lorenzo Al Mare just look for the pink buildings as they mark the start of the road and if it’s not obvious enough you’ll see signs for Costarainera and Cipressa.

 You’re quickly funnelled into a small road.
-Never climb this road at the end of a long ride on a Sunday as the aromas from the kitchens along the way are cruelly tempting.
+Never climb this road at the end of a long ride on a Sunday as the aromas from homely kitchens along the way are cruelly tempting.
 It only takes a couple of hundred metres before the gradient bites as the road starts winding through olive groves, the region’s cash crop.
 Some, normally locals, say Ligurian olive oil is Italy’s best.